L & W (Lava & Water) #05 |

 While ebbing the current is ripped open upward, revealing sudden gaps before abruptly thinning out.
 The moving image of the video installation finds its parallel in a concomitant series of photographs that freezes the oceanic movements into stills.
 Only then their succession, read as it were in minimal time steps and cuts, conveys the illusion of movement.

-The images thus created were patiently scouted and prepared for, before being filmed and photographed on the shores of Reynisfjara and Kirkjufjara in the remote south of the island state, in the summer of 2014 and 2015.
+The images thus created were patiently scouted and prepared, before being filmed and photographed on the shores of Reynisfjara and Kirkjufjara in the remote south of the island state, in the summer of 2014 and 2015.
 The takes are set between soft fade-ins and fade-outs, immersed in surround sound, literally celebrating the myriads of shades of white flashing up from the milky-foamy, glistening mix of air and water in their elemental decolouration.
 Manfred Neuwirth's trademark method – a radical reduction of narration and image content, while simultaneously retaining a soaring amplification of its sensorial impact – is spot on for this sujet: One's perception is sharpened; one experiences the beauty of innumerable details that constitute an everyday, seemingly insignificant natural phenomenon; one is delighted by the fact to actually not be sensually overwhelmed.
 The paradoxical gain of aesthetic abundance from the 'paucity' of the simple, the spartanic, is clearly owed to the precision of Neuwirth's eye.

 One has to give Neuwirth credit for both formal and pictorial mastery and dramaturgic refinement: The sublime moment of the screen (just short of) being filled up by the waves of the fizzy flood advancing represents this project's highlight, defined by being set at the exact interface between representation and abstraction.
 Nonetheless, it is an almost naïve, child-like eye that pervades these works, a focused contemplation without the need for an arduous detour via hermeneutics, or an 'interpretation' of these images and sounds in order for them to be (at least from a distance) comprehended.
 As said before, in his works Neuwirth is dealing with quite simple things – yet also with the mysterious variety of forms, i.e., the infinite complexities concealed within this simplicity.